Home Depot (NYSE:HD) – Looking At Home Depot's Recent Whale Trades

 - Wedbush has decided to maintain their Neutral rating on Home Depot, which currently sits at a price target of $340.

-- Truist Securities has decided to maintain their Buy rating on Home Depot, which currently sits at a price target of $399.
+- Baird has decided to maintain their Outperform rating on Home Depot, which currently sits at a price target of $360.

 - Morgan Stanley has decided to maintain their Overweight rating on Home Depot, which currently sits at a price target of $360.